ellmetha/django-machina/docs/getting_started.rst

 --------------------------

-You can now navigate to http://127.0.0.1:8000/forum/ in order to visualize the index of your forum board.
+You can now navigate to http://127.0.0.1:8000/forum/ in order to visualize the index of your forum board (and you can use the ``forum:index`` URL name to add a link toward the forum in your Django templates).
 As you should see no forums have been created yet.
 Django-machina does not ship with pre-created forums, so you should navigate to your administration panel and create some forum instances.